 Yes, the Pap smear test is free.
 There shouldn’t be any associated consultation fee for the visit (if you’re just getting the Pap test).
 But just in case, you should double confirm this when making your appointment.
 Normally, the Pap smear can cost anywhere from $12 to $30, excluding consultation fees.
 You may need a followup consultation if your test comes back as “abnormal”.
 The followup visit will be chargeable and the fees vary depending on the clinic.

 Female Singaporeans and PRs between 25 and 69 years of age who are/were sexually active and who have not had a Pap smear in the last 3 years are eligible.

 When does this “Free Promo Period” End?

 You can get a free Pap smear until 31 August 2017 (extended from 31 July 2017).
-However, you are advised to schedule your test 2 weeks after the beginning of your menses, or 1 week before your next menstrual cycle.
-If your appointment date lands during your menses, although most doctors are still able to perform the test, getting a clear test result may be harder and a repeat Pap smear may be necessary.
+However, you are advised to schedule your test 2 weeks after the beginning of your menses.
+Or 1 week before your next menstrual cycle.
+If your appointment date lands during your menses, most doctors are still able to perform the test.
+But please note that getting a clear test result may be harder, and a repeat Pap smear may be necessary.
 For menopausal women, a Pap smear may be done at any time.

 Things to Avoid Before Your Appointment